BananoCoin/bananojs/docs/documentation.md

 <a name="CamoUtil.getCamoBananoNextPrivateKeyForReceive"></a>

 ### CamoUtil.getCamoBananoNextPrivateKeyForReceive(seed) ⇒ <code>Promise.&lt;string&gt;</code>
-finds a new private key to receive more banano funds. the key would have no history.
+finds a new private key to recieve more banano funds. the key would have no history.

 **Kind**: static method of [<code>CamoUtil</code>](#CamoUtil)
 **Returns**: <code>Promise.&lt;string&gt;</code> - the private key to use.